ApeironTsuka/node-webpmux/README.md

 A boolean flag for easily checking if the image is an animation.

 ##### `.frames` (read-only)
-Returns the array of frames, if any, or undefined.
+Returns the array of frames, if any, or undefined.<br />
 Note that while the frames themselves are read/write, you shouldn't modify them.

 ##### `.frameCount` (read-only)